dagster-io/dagster/python_modules/dagster/docs/sections/reference/reference.rst

 Dependencies are defined when constructing pipelines, using the :class:`DependencyDefinition <dagster.DependencyDefinition>` class.

-Materialization
-^^^^^^^^^^^^^^^
+Intermediates
+^^^^^^^^^^^^^

 .. image:: materialization.png
     :scale: 42 %
     :align: center

-The outputs of solids can be materialized.
-The dagster engine can materialize outputs in a number of formats (e.g., json, pickle), and can store materializations locally or in object stores such as S3 or GCS.
+The intermediate outputs of solids in a pipeline can be materialized.
+The Dagster engine can materialize outputs in a number of formats (e.g., json, pickle), and can store materialized intermediates locally or in object stores such as S3 or GCS.

-Materializations make it possible to introspect the intermediate state of a pipeline execution and ask questions like, "Exactly what output did this solid have on this particular run?"
+Materialized intermediates make it possible to introspect the intermediate state of a pipeline execution and ask questions like, "Exactly what output did this solid have on this particular run?"
 This is useful when auditing or debugging pipelines, and makes it possible to establish the `provenance` of data artifacts.

-Materializations also enable partial re-execution of pipelines "starting from" a materialized state of the upstream execution.
+Materialized intermediates also enable `partial re-execution` of pipelines "starting from" a materialized state of the upstream execution.
 This is useful when a pipeline fails halfway through, or in order to explore how new logic in part of a pipeline would have operated on outputs from previous runs of the pipeline.

 Expectation
 ^^^^^^^^^^^